kubernetes-retired/service-catalog/docs/devguide.md

 It's up to you to judge when you should run the tests with -update, and to diff the changes in the golden file to ensure that the new output is correct.

+### Counterfeiter
+Certain tests use fakes generated with [Counterfeiter](http://github.com/maxbrunsfeld/counterfeiter).
+If you add a method to an interface (such as SvcatClient in pkg/svcat/service-catalog) you may need to regenerate the fake.
+You can install Counterfeiter by running `go get http://github.com/maxbrunsfeld/counterfeiter && go install http://github.com/maxbrunsfeld/countefeiter`.
+Then regenerate the fake with `counterfeiter ./path/to/dir/with/interface InterfaceName`.
+You may have to manually paste the boilerplate comment into the fakes.

 ## Documentation

 Our documentation site is located at [svc-cat.io](https://svc-cat.io).
 The content files are located